Out advanced laser can treat a broad range of vessels from tiny spider veins to deep blue reticular veins quickly, safely, and effectively.

 How does Vein Therapy work?

-The laser delivers pulses of light energy which cause the blood within the vein to coagulate, eventually destroying the vessel which is later reabsorbed by your body.
+The laser delivers pulses of light energy which cause the blood within the vein to coagulate, eventually reducing the vessel which is later reabsorbed by your body.
 Blood flow will then be redirected to veins deeper below your skin’s surface, where it should be.

 What types of veins can be treated?

-Our system can remove unsightly veins from all parts of the body.
+Our system can reduce unsightly veins from all parts of the body.
 Small, facial veins (or “telangiectasia”) can be treated quickly without bruising or complication.
 Spider veins and large blue leg veins can also be treated with excellent results.

 Knotty varicose veins are not good candidates.
 A careful evaluation with our physician will help you determine which vessels can be treated and the best course of treatment.